harrycresswell/harry/content/writing/m1-web-development-setup.md

 ### Vivaldi

 Create an account with Vivaldi on your previous machine, if you haven’t already.

-From your new machine, head to *Settings > Sync* to sync all your settings.
+From your new machine, head to *Preferences > Sync* to sign in to your account and sync all your settings.

+- Preferences:
+	- Keyboard
+		- Full Keyboard Access
+			- Enable *Inherit from System Preferences*
+			- Enable *Focus all controls*
+		- Keyboad Shortcuts
+			- Enable *Keyboard Shortcuts*
+	- Search
-- Settings > Search > Set Default Seach Engine to DuckDuckGo
+		- Set Default Seach Engine to DuckDuckGo
+	- Webpages
+		- Enable *Smooth Scrolling*
+		- Webpage Focus
+			- Enable *Focus All Controls and Links*

 #### Browser extensions